Canonical correlation analysis of stochastic trends via functional approximation: Generating process, identification and -representation

 \subsection{Dimensional coherence}

-This section shows that whenever $X_t$ has a CT representation \eqref{eq_X}, also linear combinations of $X_t$ admit a CT representation, with a number of stochastic trends that is at most equal to that in $X_t$, in line with \cite{JoJu:14}.
+This section shows that whenever $X_t$ has a CT representation \eqref{eq_X}, also linear combinations of $X_t$ admit a CT representation, with a number of stochastic trends that is at most equal to that in $X_t$.
 This property, called dimensional coherence, is formally stated in the next theorem.

 \begin{theorem}[Dimensional coherence] Let $H$ be a $p\times m$ full column rank matrix; if $X_t$ satisfies \eqref{eq_DX} with $C(z)$ fulfilling Assumption \tref{ass_DGP}, then the same holds for $H'X_t$, i.e. $\Delta H'X_t=G(L)\varepsilon_t$, where $G(z):=H'C(z)$ satisfies Assumption \tref{ass_DGP} with $G(1)=H'C$ of rank $q\leq s$. \end{theorem}